Last Updated on September 18, 2023 by Heather

 Yes!
 If you’ve been to the Halloween party at the Magic Kingdom you know about the dozens of candy trails throughout the park. the Christmas party’s alternative to trick-or-treating our cookie stations where you can pick up some cookies and beverages at no additional cost.

-Just to clarify this is different from the specialty treats that you can pick up at some locations for an additional price.
+Just to clarify this is different from the specialty treats that you can pick up at some locations for an additional price like the Christmas Wreath Donut or the Once Upon a Christmastime Tart.
 But these free cookie stations are dotted at various locations throughout the park and you can enjoy as much as you want without paying more money.

 Usually, you will find two treat stations here as well.
-Cosmic Rays Starlight Café had an army of cast members serving up classic snickerdoodle cookies and hot chocolate.
-Then just across the way at Auntie Gravity’s Galactic Goodies, we had Santa’s shaped sugar cookies again with some snow cones.
+Cosmic Rays Starlight Café had an army of cast members serving up classic snickerdoodle cookies and hot chocolate as well as allergy friendly cookies.
+Then just across the way at the Lunching Pad you can find sugar cookies and apple cider.

 Special Dining Events